What We Use: An Overview of Whitewater Rafting Gear

 All of our rafts are well maintained and intended for use in the exciting rivers that we raft.

-While there are many types of rafts, the types we use are self-bailing, framed rafts.
+While there are many types of rafts, the categories of white water rafting rafts we use are self-bailing, framed rafts.
 These rafts are designed to comfortably fit the groups we take out on the river and are very stable for our guests.

 As mentioned above, these rafts are self-bailing.
 They’re designed to remove any water that gets in them on their own.
 Developed in the 90’s, self-bailing rafts have created a way more pleasant rafting experience.
 Prior to their invention, you’d have to physically use buckets and pumps to get water out of the raft.
 This not only led to a more uncomfortable experience, but also weighed the raft down and reduced stability in rapids.

-- • Frame: This is the metal frame that holds the 2 primary oars (which are controlled by the guide) and has a seat or slanting board where your guide will sit.
+This is the metal frame that holds the 2 primary oars (controlled by the guide) and a seat or slanting board where your guide will sit.

 Oar Boats vs Paddle Rafts